Raymond Hickey: Education and career

-Hickey studied German and Italian at Trinity College, Dublin and after attaining his M.A. moved to the University of Kiel, Germany, where he completed his PhD in 1980.
+Hickey studied German and Italian at Trinity College, Dublin and after attaining his M.A. moved to Kiel University, Germany, where he completed his PhD in 1980.
 He was awarded his second doctorate degree (German: Habilitation) in 1985 at the University of Bonn where he was appointed professor of English linguistics in 1987.
-In 1991 he moved to the University of Munich, then in 1993 to the University of Bayreuth and the following year to the University of Essen (since 2003 the University of Duisburg-Essen) where he held the chair for General Linguistics and Varieties of English until 2020.
+In 1991 he moved to LMU Munich, then in 1993 to the University of Bayreuth and the following year to the University of Essen (since 2003 the University of Duisburg-Essen) where he held the chair for General Linguistics and Varieties of English until 2020.
 He is currently Adjunct Professor at the Faculty of Arts, Humanities and Social Sciences of the University of Limerick, Ireland.
 Hickey has been visiting professor at a number of international universities and is on the editorial board of several journals.
 His book publications have been and continue with major publishing houses such as Cambridge University Press, Oxford University Press, Wiley-Blackwell, de Gruyter Mouton and John Benjamins.